cunla/fakeredis-py/README.md

 True
 ```

-Fakeredis implements the same interface as `redis-py`, the
+Fakeredis implements the same interface as `redis-py`, the popular
-popular redis client for python, and models the responses
+redis client for python, and models the responses of redis 7.0.
-of redis 6.2 (although most new features are not supported).

 ## Use to test django-rq